Homefront (2013 film): Plot

-During the firefight, Sheryl kidnaps Maddy in a boat, who uses her dad's cell phone to call Broker.
-From Maddy's descriptions, Broker realizes that Maddy has been taken to Gator's meth lab.
-Gator returns to the lab and lashes out at Sheryl for kidnapping Maddy, now referring to her as a witness.
-Cassie and Jimmy arrive at Gator's warehouse after hearing news of the gunfight, and she is horrified to find Maddy there.
-Cassie angrily confronts Gator and demands he release Maddy before accidentally setting off Broker's traps and causing the entire building to explode into flames.
-Disgusted with Gator, Cassie attempts to flee with Maddy, leading to a struggle in which Gator accidentally shoots Cassie.
-Gator flees with Maddy in his truck, with Broker in pursuit.
-When Broker crashes his car, Gator prepares to shoot him, but is distracted by Maddy, whom he attempts to force back into his truck.
-Taking advantage of the distraction, Broker frees himself and savagely thrashes Gator, pointing a gun to his head; his daughter pleads with him not to do it, and Broker complies.
-Gator and Sheryl are arrested, while Teedo and Cassie are taken to the hospital.
+During the firefight, Sheryl kidnaps Maddy, who uses her dad's cell phone to call him.
+From her descriptions, he realizes that Maddy has been taken to Gator's meth lab.
+Gator lashes out at Sheryl for kidnapping Maddy and getting him involved, as he wanted to keep his name out of the mess.
+Cassie and Jimmy arrive; horrified to find Maddy there, she confronts Gator and accidentally sets off Broker's traps, causing the building to explode and destroying his meth lab.
+Gator accidentally shoots Cassie and flees with Maddy in his truck, with Broker in pursuit.

+When Broker crashes his car, Gator prepares to shoot him, but is distracted by Maddy, who begs for mercy.
+Broker thrashes Gator, but lets him live rather than kill him in front of Maddy.
+Gator and Sheryl are arrested, while Cassie is taken to the hospital.

 Later, Broker visits Danny T in prison, letting him know that he will be around when Danny T is eventually released.